Ayutthaya Kingdom: Aftermath

-Ayutthaya however, according to Liberman, represented centuries of political and economic development that was hard to destroy.
 One general, Phraya Taksin, former governor of Tak and of Siamese-Chinese descent, began the reunification effort.
-He gathered his forces and retook the ruined capital of Ayutthaya from the Burmese garrison at Pho Sam Thon in June 1767, using his connections to the Chinese community to lend him significant resources and political support.
-He finally established a capital at Thonburi, across the Chao Phraya from the present capital, Bangkok.
-Taak-Sin ascended the throne, becoming known as King Taak-Sin or Taksin.
-By 1771, he reunited Siam (with the exception of the cities of Mergui and Tenasserim) and defeated all local warlords.
-The new conflict between Burma and Siam would last for another 50 years, depopulating large areas of Siam (including the Northern Cities and Phitsanulok, the former second capital of Ayutthaya) and leaving some areas deserted as late as the 1880s.
+He gathered his forces and retook Ayutthaya from the Burmese garrison at Pho Sam Thon in June 1767, using his connections with the Chinese community to gain resources and political support.
+He established a new capital at Thonburi, across the Chao Phraya River from present-day Bangkok, and became King Taksin.
+By 1771, he had defeated the local warlords and reunited Siam, except for Mergui and Tenasserim.
+(Note: Baker and Pasuk, and Terwiel, date the reunification to 1771, while Wyatt dates it to 1770.)
+The conflict with Burma continued for another 50 years, depopulating large areas of Siam, including the Northern Cities.